jasonmichaels/ShiftJogger/README.md

 - 1/11/19: Reduce width of the "Duration" input fields, probably by moving their labels to the left side of the field, so the input takes up half currend width.
 Most likely solution: Create separate class for start/end input fields, such that the title can occupy the left 50% of the section, and the input field the right 50%.
 Possibly need to create columns within TextField.js?
 Work with the input title fonts to make a bit more prominent.
 - 1/12/19: <body> and <div id="root"> sections seem to be 100% of screen height, not 100% of content height, meaning the background color added today cuts off about 80% of the way down the screen when scrolling to bottom.
   1/12/19: New grouping for content on Dashboard: buttons closer to each other, less white space/padding.
 Also need to add "new draft" button to dashboard--currently only found on nav-bar.

 ## Contributors

 As of 12/11/2018, `drunkenkismet` is the sole contributor to this project, although he's actively recruiting from the Chingu Voyage 7 cohort to help with front-end design, back-end design and testing, overall code cleanup, and -- eventually -- testing with Enzyme/Jest.

 On 1/4/2019, `volantTyler` joined the development team.
 His initial focus will be on front-end design and code cleanup.

+## Project Status

+As of 1/14/19, the barebones of the project are in place.
+The front-end design is ongoing, but it showcases the essential funcitonality of the MVP.
+Users can register, login and logout, and session authentication works per an authentication HOC for protected routes.
+Users may log and edit hours, as well as add comments to logs.
+Lots of opportunities to extend functionality on the front end, including providing users a way to group logs together so they're sent as part of the same invoice.

+The back end is also largely in place, with the remaining pieces being more resilient error-handling, division of routes, code-cleanup, and possibly utilizing jsreport server-side rather than hitting up their own `jsreport online` API.
+However, the back-end interface functions as intended at this point.
+Users are able to send single invoices, although the ShiftJogger domain has yet to be purchased (which would decrease incidences of spam warning by popular email providers).
+This process first generates a PDF via jsreport, saves the resultant PDF response server-side to ShiftJogger (rather than streaming a result) to Cloudinary, and then the PDF's cloud URL is sent via email to a recipient.
+Users may also, at any time, view sent PDFs directly from the Sent component.

+Soon, too, users will be able to archive sent invoices, and the Dashboard component will provide more granular information concerning logs.
+For example, ratings of experiences, the ability to factor per-hour or by-project payments into logs and invoices, pagination for Draft and Sent components, and improved search functionality that takes advantage of MongoDB's more complex queries rather than (currently) a largely JavaScript-dependent log-searching process.
+Other ideas are in the works as well, with the front-end aesthetic being paramount in the coming weeks.

+Finally, it's important to note my (drunkenkismet's) relative newness to React, Redux, Node, and MongoDB.
+However, I feel the process has been illuminating.
+Aside from `volantTyler`'s recent help with portions of the front end, I completed the bulk of this project solo.
+As such, there is tons of room for improvement, from security, UX/UI, code efficiency, etc. I intend to maintain this project for some time in hopes that, by Spring, 2019, it's of a substantially improved form and demonstrates my commitment to useful, performany web applications.

+Thanks to Chingu for the opportunity to work on this project, and to `volantTyler` for aiding me toward the end (and also for his continued assistance)!